fivestars/aladdin-demo/docs/redis.md

 # Using Redis
-We demonstrate running a second pod with a redis container and having the aladdin-demo app retreive data from it upon request.
+We demonstrate running a second pod with a redis container and having aladdin-demo-server retreive data from it upon request.
 Our template creates a redis server, then creates a connection to it in the falcon app using the redis-py client.
 Similar to the nginx example, we specify redis values in [values.yaml](../helm/aladdin-demo/values.yaml).
 ```yaml
 redis:
   create: false